The Eighth Miami International

 Professor Vera Schwarcz

-Rabbi Avraham Steinberg
+Rabbi Professor Avraham Steinberg, MD

-Rabbi Professor Moshe D. Tendler
+Rabbi Professor Moshe Dovid Tendler

 History of